AdrianTworek/AdrianTworek/README.md

 ## 👨🏻‍💻 About Me
 ###### TL;DR: TypeScript (Node, Nest and Express.js), React, Angular, Python (Django, FastAPI), Go, Docker, AWS, PostgreSQL

-Insightful software engineer with more than **3 years of commercial experience** and over **5 years of programming expertise**, specializing in developing feature-rich web applications.
+Insightful software engineer with over **3 years of commercial experience** and more than **5 years of programming expertise**, specializing in developing feature-rich web applications.

 Passionate about **full-stack development** and **systems design**, I excel at integrating modern technologies with thoughtful architecture.
-Adaptive, detail-oriented, and committed to continuous learning, I bring fresh ideas and best practices to every project.
+Adaptive, detail-oriented, and committed to continuous learning, I bring fresh ideas, engineering discipline and best practices to every project.

 Let's build something extraordinary together!